-On arrival, a team member meets and greets, helps with luggage, walks with you along the elegant walkway to the ship’s entrance.
+On arrival, a team member meets and greets you, helps with luggage, and walks with you along the elegant walkway to the ship’s entrance.
 The reception looks grandiose with its dazzling blue ball chandelier, marble floors and a sweeping marbled staircase.
-A flute of Prosecco is offered to welcome you aboard, to sip during the check-in procedure.
+A flute of Prosecco is offered to welcome you aboard to sip during the check-in procedure.
 It’s all very civilized.

 Sunborn Yacht Hotel has a superb location on the waterfront and as Gibraltar is just three miles (5 km) long and just over half a mile (1.2 km) wide everything is close by.
 A day trip into Spain is possible as the border with La Linea is within walking distance from everywhere.

 In effect, Gibraltar is a little piece of Britain on the Med and this hotel offers a luxurious stay in one of the country’s funkiest spots near nightlife, bars and restaurants.

 The young and young at heart couples – romance sizzles by the small poolside – as well as families.

 The air-conditioned rooms are both spacious and stylish with parquet flooring and curtains that automatically swish open when you enter the keycard to activate the electricity and closes when you leave.
 Nifty.

 There’s a TV, generous wardrobe space, a gorgeous ensuite with a very pleasing rainfall shower and aromatic Molton Brown toiletries.
 Amenities include a kettle, hairdryer, bathrobes and slippers and a mini-bar for those impulsive in-room tipples.